 Cultivating gratitude means focusing on the good things in our lives.
 It also means pausing long enough to be thankful for what you have.
 It is so easy to ignore some of the most basic things in our lives that make our lives better.

 Helping your kids to develop the skill of gratitude will benefit them throughout their lives.
 Every night at dinner we take turns telling the family about the best thing that happened that day.
+It has become part of our family culture.
 Sometimes, that question is tough for my kids to answer.
 There are even days it’s tough for me to pick out the best part of my day.
 But we practice because gratitude makes us happier.
 Research shows that practicing gratitude can:

 - Improve relationships